Chinese Democracy (song)

-Origins

-The song began development in late 1998 and continued until the album’s release in 2008, spanning a 10-year period.
-Former drummer Josh Freese revealed in a 2021 interview with the Appetite for Distortion podcast that he wrote most of the foundational music for the track.
-“There are a few things that I really had a big hand in writing, such as the title track, Chinese Democracy, I wrote the music for it,” Freese said.
-He also recalled that the song was once titled “Smells Like Josh Spirit,” after someone pointed out that its sound was somewhat similar to Nirvana’s “Smells Like Teen Spirit.”
+Background

 Prior to the song being released as a single, "Chinese Democracy" had been played live by Guns N' Roses on their Chinese Democracy Tour in 2001, 2002, 2006 and 2007.

-The final line of the song was originally "like if your ass were your head, you can tell", but was ultimately changed to "when their arms reach out for your help".

 Axl Rose introduced the band's first live performance of the song in Las Vegas, Nevada on January 1, 2001 with the following:

 The movie Kundun was on [television] about the Dalai Lama.
 I was getting ready to leave...and it was the end of the movie.
 And the Dalai Lama is about to cross over the border, to you know, be in exile for the rest of his life from his own country.
 And he looks back at the men who helped him, and you know he's escaped the Chinese government.
 And he looks back at them and he waves and they wave at him.
 And then they show a scene where he looks back at them again and he sees every one of them dead.
 Because he knew they would be killed, and they knew that in helping him they would be killed.
 And you know the emotion in this next song, that's all that's about.
 It's not like an intelligent song.
 It doesn't have the answer to anything.
 And it's not necessarily pro or con about China.
 It's just that right now China symbolizes one of the strongest, yet most oppressive countries and governments in the world.
 And we [Americans] are fortunate to live in a free country.
 And so in thinking about that it just kinda upset me, and we wrote this little song called "Chinese Democracy."

-Before the album’s release, former guitarist Bumblefoot made significant modifications to the track, contributing new guitar parts to the intro and verse sections and incorporating a heavier, more nu-metal influenced sound.
-Axl Rose also recorded an additional layer of vocals during the final stages of production, further refining the song’s overall tone and texture.
+The song was also inspired by the three months Rose spent living in China.
+Lyrics referencing Falun Gong led to the album being banned in China.
+The track opens with a delayed intro of ambient noise and guitar lines, Drummer Josh Freese wrote the main riff, calling it "really dumb, simple, dirty."